Sign Up for Marie's Newsletter

 When people ask me what led me to the decision to self-publish, my reply is always the same: "No one was interested in these books except my readers."
 And boy have they shown me the love for my self-published books!
 The McCarthys of Gansett Island Series now also includes Falling for Love, Hoping for Love, Season for Love, Longing for Love, Waiting for Love, Time for Love, Meant for Love, Chance for Love, Gansett After Dark and Kisses After Dark and much more to come from the island.
 With more than 1.7 million sales of the McCarthy Series, it's safe to say that Mac, Maddie and the Gansett Island gang helped me to find my readers.
 Waiting for Love, Book 8 in the series, was the first of my books to hit the New York Times list, at no. 6 on the ebook list and also hitting the combined e-book and print list—with only an e-book.
-That was the first of eleven times I've seen my name on the New York Times list since March 2013.
+That was the first time I've seen my name on the New York Times list.
 There are no words to describe the thrill of becoming a bestseller after so many years of hard work.

 All You Need Is Love, Book 1 in my new Green Mountain Series from Berkley, was released on Feb.
 4, 2014 and was a New York Times and USA Today bestseller.
 Book 2, I Want to Hold Your Hand, followed on June 3, 2014, and I Saw Her Standing There, both of which were also NYT bestsellers.
 With 10 Abbott siblings and lots of cousins nearby in Vermont, I expect to write the Green Mountain Series for a long time to come.
 Readers can also look forward to much more from Gansett Island and lots more from Sam, Nick and the Fatal Series gang.